Windows VPS hosting is a cloud server that runs Microsoft Windows Server for Remote Desktop, Windows applications, IIS, MSSQL, and business software.

 - Strong, unique passwords or identity integration

-- No shared administrator account for daily use
+- No shared administrator account for daily work

 - RDP access restricted by firewall, VPN, or private network where possible